 Truth time: Many of the best Christmas "specials" were only half a minute long!

-We've collected our 10 favorite Christmas commercials from the '80s and '90s, ranging from classics that everyone remembers to more bizarre treasures that you're bound to love.
+We've collected our 10 favorite Christmas commercials from the '80s and '90s, ranging from classics everyone remembers to more bizarre treasures you're bound to love.
 People complain about the holidays being "too commercial," but after watching Ronald McDonald teach a kid how to ice skate for the thousandth time, we gotta say, we're all for it!

 The Campbell's Soup Snowman (1990s)